-A digital asset management (DAM) system isn’t just a solution to bring order and structure to photo, video and other rich media files that are used within companies.
-It can also contribute to improving efficiency and workflows in the long term.
-DAM implementation is always a unique experience.
-You have to consider several things to ensure that the implementation is a success, there are important factors to consider.
-In this blog post, we’ll tell you what they are.
+A digital asset management (DAM) system isn’t just a solution to bring order and structure to all media files in a company.
+It also contributes to improved efficiency and workflows in the long term.
+The act of implementing a DAM is a unique experience.
+You have to consider several things to ensure that the implementation is a success.

 Clarity about requirements

-Before the implementation, it must be clear about the strategic goals you want to achieve with a DAM, before you start with the implementation.
-Which workflows should be made sleeker by the DAM and which processes should be made more efficient?
+You must be clear about the strategic goals you want to achieve with a DAM, before you start with the implementation.
+Which workflows should be made sleeker by the DAM, and which processes should be made more efficient?
 A DAM is not an isolated product, rather can fully unfurl its strengths when integrated into existing system infrastructure.
-Especially those processes and programs related to content can benefit from DAM, including ERP, PIM, CMS or an online shop.
+Especially applications related to content can benefit from a DAM such as an ERP, PIM, CMS or an online shop.
 Our partner Comspace pointed out in this guest post that without connecting other systems, you create an isolated solution and the objective of a single point of truth for content gets diluted.

-Similarly, an overview of the status quo is necessary: what digital assets are already available, where are they saved, who should be using them and have access?
+Similarly, an overview of the current conditions is necessary: what digital assets are already available, where are they saved, who should be using them and have access?
 The answers to these questions provide a direction so that a suitable system can be chosen.
-A DAM is an individual decision and must suit the company.
+A DAM is an individual decision that must suit the company.

-Other important points for an optimally suitable DAM are: how is meta data acquired and can meta data standards be selected?
+Other important points for an optimally suitable DAM are: How is metadata acquired, and how can you select metadata standards?
 What is the system’s capacity?
 How easy is it to use?
 Is the user interface graphic or do you need a software a developer to make it work?
 How much can it be customized?
-How well can the assets be structured and is there a differentiated search function?
+How well can you structure assets, and is there a differentiated search function?
 What analytical functions does the DAM provide?

 An experienced partner